There is no denying it. New Zealand is an expensive country.

 - By traveling in winter, I was able to enjoy more discounts not commonly seen during the peak summer period.
 However, it also meant that I was more often than not, subjected to bad weather, and reduced activities.
 For instance, the public bus to Mt.
 Cook does not run during the winter period, and the Milford Track is closed during winter.
 Things to consider should you be thinking of which season to visit NZ.

 - Yes, it is less than $3000 INCLUDING RETURN AIR TICKETS to Singapore.

 How on earth did I manage to spend just $2950, averaging to a mere $47 per day, for 63 glorious days in New Zealand?

 Note: When I was there, the SGD/NZD rate was ~$1.08.
 Today, it is less than $1

 Following the lead from Travels of Mike, I am splitting it into different main categories, to make it easier to explain.

-Checking out the tickets to New Zealand, I realized that at that time, Qantas was running a sale of SIN-AKL for $966.
+Checking out the tickets to New Zealand, with a sale Qantas was running, a return ticket to Auckland was $966.
 Not too bad, considering we are taking a trip to the edge of the world.
-I realized however, if I were to purchase these tickets, it would mean that I will have to travel back to North Island, from the South Island, which will cost approximately $60 extra, making the total cost $1200.
+However, if I were to purchase these tickets, it would mean that I will have to travel back to North Island, from the South Island, which will cost approximately $60 extra, making the total cost $1200.

-However, if I were to fly in SIN-AKL, and fly out CHC-SIN, it will save me the extra cost, and the extra time of making an additional trip back to the North.
-Exploring my options, it seemed like flying into Auckland, and out from Christchurch, was the more sensible of choices.
+However, if I were to fly in to Auckland, and fly out from Christchurch, it will save me the extra time and cost of making an additional trip back to the North Island.

 Searching through a variety of dates (usually cheaper air tickets for Wed, Thurs or Sun), I got my tickets at $958, two-way.